 - Urinary problems

 How Is ALD Diagnosed?

 The illness may take a while to be diagnosed since other illnesses may need to be ruled out first.
-Many early symptoms can be missed or blamed on more common and milder health issues like Attention Deficit Disorder (ADD) or learning disabilities.
+Many early symptoms can be missed or blamed on more common and milder health issues like attention deficit disorder (ADD) or learning disabilities.

-If your doctor suspects ALD, he may order two tests.
+If your doctor suspects ALD, they may order two tests.
 One is a blood test that looks for a special type of fatty acids that people with ALD have in high amounts.
 This test works best in men.
 It’s not as precise when used on women.

 The other way to confirm ALD is through an MRI (magnetic resonance imaging).
 A brain scan can look for lesions (signs of damage) caused by the disease.

 Based on your results, your doctor will assign you a “Loes score.”
 This measures the amount of brain damage seen on a scale from 0.5 (normal) to 34.
 Anything above 14 is a sign of severe ALD.